Twice-Baked Spaghetti Squash and Cheese

-- Preheat oven to 375 degrees F. Line a sheet pan with parchment paper.
-Place spaghetti squash on parchment, cut side-up and sprinkle with salt.
-Cover with foil and bake until fork tender, about 1 hour.
+- Preheat oven to 375 degrees F. Line a sheet pan with parchment paper or foil.

-- Pour the cheese mixture into the large bowl with the spaghetti squash and toss until combined.
+- Add spaghetti squash and toss until combined.
 Divide evenly into the 4 squash skins.

-- Melt the remaining 3 tablespoons of butter.
+- Melt the remaining 1 tablespoon of butter.
 Add the panko bread crumbs and stir until all the bread crumbs are moistened.
 Sprinkle on top of the spaghetti squash.